Laptop Buying Tips for Students

 1. Pick a portable size

 The whole point of buying a student laptop is that you can carry the device to class.
 Unless you're an engineering student who needs a CAD workstation, look for a laptop that weighs under 4 pounds and has an 11- to 14-inch display.
+Film students editing their masterpieces may also need a larger screen, such as the high-res panel in the 15-inch MacBook Pro.

 A younger student can get by with a laptop that has an 11-inch screen, but typing space and screen visibility are often a concern at that size.
 Thirteen inches is the sweet spot between portability and usability, although students in the arts or engineering may put more value on a bigger screen.